williamcotton/guish/README.md

 ## Features

 - Visual representation of command-line pipelines
-- Real-time parsing and execution of commands
+- Real-time parsing of commands
 - Support for custom plugins and command modules
-- Interactive command input with syntax highlighting
-- Live output display
+- Bidirectional updates from CLI or GUI command modules
 - HTML rendering of command output
 - Electron-based desktop application for cross-platform support